DGibson8822/solace-notes/README.md

 ### Struggles

 Only while putting this readme together at the end of working on this project did I notice that the "Visit" url Vercel provides me to load my app in the browser requires a login.
 I never noticed during development because I was always logged in.
 It took me longer than I'd like to admit to finally find the truly public link.
 I was beginning to wonder if it was a limitation of the free tier service and was very close to spinning up an EC2 and redeploying everything on AWS haha.

+Another thing that got me at first is Next's cache rendering the index page statically.
+This caused the notes displayed to sometimes be out of sync with the database.
+The de-sync only occurred when I was creating notes using the deployed app and my local version simultaneously.
+This is resolved now, however I intend to look deeper into the solution I employed to better understand why it works, as well as understand why the initial fix I tried did not work.

-The development itself was a fun learning process and I definitely see myself using Next.js again in the future.
+Overall, the development has been a fun learning process and I definitely see myself using Next.js again in the future.

 ## View the Deployed App Online